Schisandra Berry (Omija)

 What Is Omija (Schisandra Berry)?

 In English, the berries are commonly known as the Schisandra berry, five-flavor fruit, five-flavor berry, magnolia berry, and more.
 In South Korea, people refer to this fruit solely as ‘omija’ (오미자).
-Literally, this means ‘five flavors.’
+When translated literally, this means ‘five flavors.’

-In this article, I will discuss some of the uses of the Schisandra berry in Korean cuisine as well as answer any questions you may have about this ingredient.
+In this article, I will discuss some of the uses of the Schisandra berry in Korean cuisine and answer any questions you may have about this ingredient.

 Schisandra Berry (Omija) in Korean Cuisine:

 As stated above, in South Korea, people refer to Schisandra berries as ‘omija’ (오미자).
-In Korean cuisine, people use this ingredient both fresh and dried.
+In Korean cuisine, people use this ingredient in both fresh and dried forms.

 Below, I list a few popular ways people use Schisandra berries (aka magnolia berries) as an ingredient:

 • Omija-Hwachae (오미자화채): In English, we can translate this to ‘Schisandra berry punch.’
 To make this traditional Korean punch, you soak your omija berries in water for an extended period before sweetening the liquid with honey or sugar.
-Then, you serve the punch with some combination of mungbean jelly, cut Asian pears, pine nuts, etc.
+Then, you serve the punch combined with different delicious bites, such as mung bean jelly, cut Asian pears, pine nuts, etc.

 • Dasik (다식): In English, we can translate this to ‘traditional Korean pressed cookies.’
 Often, people use the omija berries to flavor and color these cookies.

-Note: Further uses of this berry include utilizing it for medicinal purposes.
-In traditional Korean medicine Medicine, the five magnolia berry flavors are connected to five organs in the body.
+Note: Further uses of this berry include preparing it for medicinal purposes.
+In traditional Korean medicine, the five magnolia berry flavors are connected to five organs in the body.
 These berries help keep the organs healthy and functioning.

 Omija Frequently Asked Questions: